What exactly is RPA?

 There are not any physical robots involved, the robots are in fact software.
 It is essentially automation that carries out tasks usually completed by humans.
-This then frees up employees time so they can instead do higher value work.
+This then frees up employees’ time so they can instead focus on higher-value work.

 What is a typical RPA use-case?

-One Bizagi customer, a leading American bank, launched an RPA project to drive efficiency in their business.
+One Bizagi customer, Citizens Bank , launched an RPA project to drive efficiency in their business.
 They have integrated RPA with their commercial lending platform and bots now perform the work of over 40 full-time employees, saving them time and money.
 50% of their commercial lending platform is now managed by RPA – from the onboarding of customers to the servicing and closing of the loan.